 This concert is free and open to the public.

-For more information on this performance or other Fine Arts Events, please contact the Fine Arts box office at 316-295-5677 or firstname.lastname@example.org.
+For more information on this event or other Fine Arts events, please contact the Fine Arts Box Office at 316-295-5677 or firstname.lastname@example.org.

 Former Black Eyed Peas saxophonist Tim Orindgreff will take the stage during Jazz Night at 8 p.m.
 March 13 in the Casado Campus Center.
 Also performing will be the Friends University’s Jazz Combos.
 This fun night of free jazz is open to the public.

 For more information about this event or other Fine Arts events, please contact the Fine Arts Box Office at 316-295-5677 or email@example.com.

 The Friends University Riney Fine Arts Gallery is currently displaying the artwork by Stacy Renee from Feb.
 11 to March 8 with a reception is schedule from 5 to 7 p.m.
 Feb.
 22 in the gallery.
 The exhibit and reception are free and open to the public.

 Stacy paints mostly on Masonite and “imbues into the work the quality of simplicity, but also complexity of colors and shapes.”

 New Friends University Assistant Professor of Applied Music/Voice Dr. Paul Brodene Smith will make his debut Singing Quakers performance at 7:30 p.m.
 March 9 and 2 p.m.
 March 10 in the Riney Fine Arts Center’s Sebits Auditorium.
 An operatic tenor, Smith will perform several selections with the Singing Quakers.

 Friends University’s famed Singing Quakers will sing a range of choral classics, including folk songs, gospel, and traditional songs for this year’s Home Concert.